iTwin/presentation-rules-editor/CONTRIBUTING.md

 We are using built-in iTwin.js localization API in the parts of application that already depend on iTwin.js.
 This is because, to maintain reasonable application startup performance, all iTwin.js libraries have to be loaded in the background, which makes localization unavailable in the initial app bundle.

-To summarise, we only do string localization inside `ITwinJsApp/` subdirectory.
+To summarize, we only do string localization inside `ITwinJsApp/` subdirectory.

 ## Testing